mat-docs/RTA.Site/docs/devguide/sessions/relationships.md

          |
          +-- Model Session

-To create these relationships using the [GRPC API](../../services/rta-sessionsvc/grpc.md):
+To create these relationships using the [gRPC API](../../services/rta-sessionsvc/grpc.md):

 === "C# Sample"